apache/activemq-cpp/readme.txt

 Notes for Windows users
 --------------------------------------------------------------------------

-The builds support using the GNU compiler on Windows, we used the MinGW package.
-There is an issues still outstanding with this in that the sockets break for no reason when built this way.
-We therefore suggest that you stick with using the MSVC compiler when on windows.
+The builds support using the GNU compiler on Windows, we used the Cygwin package.
+However we also support using the MSVC compiler on Windows.

 There are a couple or things that you will need to setup to ensure that the MSVC compile succeeds.